Joonatan Jürgenson: Discography

+Prana – Young Baltic Composers' Piano Music was released digitally on 19 May and physically on 1 June 2023.
+It features music from Estonian, Latvian and Lithuanian composers Katrin Aller, Marina Vidmonte, Edgars Mākens, Jonas Jurkūnas, Mariliis Valkonen, Rūta Vitkauskaitė, Edgars Raginskis, Pärt Uusberg, Maria Kõrvits, Riho Esko Maimets, Leila Röömel and Rasmus Puur.

 Félix Ibarrondo's Prélude was released in March 2022 by Joonatan Jürgenson as a single.
 The release is available digitally.

-In October 2021 he released a new album with Estonian chamber music for the saxophone and the piano with the Estonian saxophonist Rene Laur.
+In October 2021, he released a new album with Estonian chamber music for the saxophone and the piano with the Estonian saxophonist Rene Laur.
 The album features a commissioned piece by the Estonian-American composer Jonas Feliks Tarm.
 Additionally there are saxophone and piano sonatas by Estonian composers Eduard Tubin and Hillar Kareva.
-It premiered on the 22nd of October.In March 2020 Joonatan Jürgenson released a debut solo album.
+It premiered on 22 October.

+In March 2020, Jürgenson released a debut solo album.
 The music on the album is composed by Robert Schumann and Pyotr Tchaikovsky who were both inspired by the Romantic author E.T.A.
 Hoffmann.

 Chamber music

-As well as solo pianist, Joonatan is also an active chamber musician.
-He is a part of a piano trio Trio Fantastico, which consists of Mari-Liis Urb (violin), Kristian Plink (violoncello) and Joonatan Jürgenson (piano).
+As well as solo pianist, Jürgenson is also an active chamber musician.
+He is a part of a piano trio Trio Fantastico, which consists of Mari-Liis Urb (violin), Kristian Plink (violoncello) and Jürgenson (piano).
 In the 8th International Music Festival in Gyumri, Armenia, in 2016, the trio won the Grand Prix.
 The ensemble has also given concerts in Poland Wilanów Palace in 2016, participated in the Le Strade d'Europa Music Festival in Italy in Rome, L'Aquila and Nepi and gave three concerts in the Harmos Festival in Porto, Portugal in 2018.

 Also he is collaborating with saxophonist Rene Laur with whom he has performed in many festivals (Eduard Tamme nim.
 Võru Puhkpillifestival; Mürtsub pill; Festival TubIN) and given out a chamber music album (Pildid lapsepõlvest).
-In 2015 they received I prize in International Competition of Student and Schoolchildren’s Chamber Ensembles and Accompanists in Klaipeda, Lithuania and the Grand Prix in 2016 edition of festival-competition “Renaissance” in Gyumri, Armenia.
-In 2022 they performed Eduard Tubin's music in Festival TubIN in Tartu, Estonia.
+In 2015, they received first prize in International Competition of Student and Schoolchildren's Chamber Ensembles and Accompanists in Klaipeda, Lithuania and the Grand Prix in 2016 edition of festival-competition "Renaissance" in Gyumri, Armenia.
+In 2022, they performed Eduard Tubin's music in Festival TubIN in Tartu, Estonia.
+In 2024 edition of Festival TubIN Joonatan performed with Karmen Puis, Indrek Leivategjia, Karl Jõgi and Katrin Aller Eduard Oja's Music.
+2025 edition of Wye Valley Chamber Music Festival featured Quattuor Artium (Merily Leotoots, Aleksandra Lipke, Anna Ryland-Jones, Joonatan Jürgenson) in two concerts.

 Unions

-Joonatan Jürgenson is a member of the Association of Estonian Professional Musicians and Estonian Piano Teachers' Union.
+Jürgenson is a member of the Association of Estonian Professional Musicians and Estonian Piano Teachers' Union.

 Personal

-Joonatan Jürgenson is the son of Estonian politician Kalle Jürgenson and philologist Heli Jürgenson and he has 3 brothers: journalist Kristjan Pruul, football player Markus Jürgenson and biologist Martin Jürgenson.
+Jürgenson is the son of Estonian politician Kalle Jürgenson and philologist Heli Jürgenson and he has 3 brothers: journalist Kristjan Pruul, football player Markus Jürgenson and biologist Martin Jürgenson.